HydroHeart focuses on subjects surrounding the hydrologic cycle – our planet’s heart!

-We want to call attention to the fact that the hydrological cycle is connected and the risks and challenges that poses.
-A problem that manifests itself in an ocean might very well have its root cause hundreds of kilometers up a river – often across national borders.
+We want to call attention to the fact that our waters are connected as well as to the risks and challenges that poses.
+A problem that manifests itself in an ocean might very well have its root cause hundreds of kilometers upriver – often across national borders.
 Think of it this way: we can take out as much garbage out of the oceans as we like; as long as we don’t drain the sources of the pollution at the shores and far up the rivers, the stream of trash will never end.
-Many problems we face today require a coordinated and holistic approach and we there would like to put more emphasis on that fact.
+Many problems we face today require a coordinated and holistic approach and we therefore want to put more emphasis on that fact.

 The challenges our waters face today are significant, but instead of focusing on the problems, let us shed a light on the good.
-There are plenty of great people and projects doing tremendous work already.
-All over the world, people commit themselves to the protection and conservation of our seas, rivers and waters.
+There are plenty of dedicated people and projects doing tremendous work already.
+All over the world, people commit themselves to the protection and conservation of our waters.
 And we want in!

-Our vision is to help raise that number by making it easier to (micro-)donate towards specific projects and purposes through crowdfunding campaigns, thereby allowing donors to directly and visibly take part in the success of a project.
+Our vision is to help raise that number by making it easier to donate towards specific projects and goals through crowdfunding campaigns, thereby allowing donors to directly and visibly take part in the success of a project.